GatoGraphQL/GatoGraphQL/README.md

 PoP describes an architecture based on a server-side component model.
 It is intended to become a specification, so that it can be implemented in different languages.

 PoP is components all the way down.
 Each component is implemented partly in the back-end, and partly in the front-end.
-The component-based architecture provides the mechanism to build the application, and guides how it can be deployed (eg: it supports the serverless paradigm).
+The component-based architecture provides the mechanism to build, configure and even deploy the application (eg: it supports the serverless paradigm).

 ![In PoP, everything is a module](https://uploads.getpop.org/wp-content/uploads/2018/12/everything-is-a-module.jpg)